aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/classification/document/_index.md

 {{% alert style="info" %}}

-The SDKs in C#, Java, PHP, Ruby, Python, Node.js, Android, Swift and Go are available for download.
+The SDKs in C#, Java, PHP, Ruby, Python, Node.js, Swift and Go are available for download.
 Also the sample code are given below for each of the SDKs:

 {{% /alert %}}